Does Contact Tracing Violate the 4th Amendment?

 The CDC was praised by White House Coronavirus Task Force member, Dr. Deborah Birx for their ability to do contact tracing.
-Contact tracing has been a pillar of communicable disease control in public health for decades.
+Contact tracing has been a pillar of communicable disease control in public health for decades to reduce infections in populations.
 It is the process of identification of persons who may have come into contact with an infected person (“contacts”) and subsequent collection of further information about these contacts.
-It has been used to reduce infections in the population.

 Communist China and South Korea has used measures to try to identify every step that a person took prior to testing positive for the virus — using GPS phone tracking data, credit card records, and interviews with each patient to determine their movements.
 In Israel, the intelligence agencies not only look back at the movements of a person who has tested positive for COVID-19, but also monitor the phone activities of those suspected to be infected.

-While I have not found evidence the Federal government is using any surveillance tools to track the movements of those infected with coronavirus, it has been disclosed that State governments are using GPS tracking tools.
+While I have not found evidence the Federal government is using any surveillance tools to track the movements of those infected with coronavirus, it has been disclosed that State governments are using GPS tracking tools to contact trace its citizens.
+Currently, 14 states have launched their own contact tracing apps, mostly based on the leading digital contact tracing protocol developed by Google and Apple.

 - The system Kansas uses, called Unacast, uses anonymized GPS data from cell phones to show how much people are moving, Kansas Department of Health and Environment Secretary Lee Norman said.
 It can measure how people have decreased their level of travel and offers states a grade based on their social distancing practices.